Valley Nordkapp

 Pic: Sea Kayaker Magazine

 Thanks to the Winston Churchill Memorial Trust, which provides some 100 traveling fellowships annually, Duncan was fortunate to be awarded one of only two fellowships in a canoeing-related field for 2004 and in July of 2004 he set off to Greenland on a four-week project titled “The Inuit Origins of Modern Recreational Sea Kayaks.”
-Sea Kayaker magazine details that project in this article on the history of the Greenland kayak.
+Sea Kayaker magazine details that project.

-The design principles adopted in this kayak i.e. moderately V’d keel, softer chines and the distinct Greenland side profile (although with increased freeboard to accommodate the increased loadings - the boat was designed to carry a 90 kg load) become so widespread in other kayaks that these characteristics became known worldwide as “The British Style” according to Valley.
+The design principles adopted in this kayak i.e. moderately V’d keel, softer chines and the distinct Greenland side profile (although with increased freeboard to accommodate the increased loadings - the boat was designed to carry a 90 kg load) become so widespread in other kayaks that Valley have said that these characteristics became known worldwide as “The British Style”.

 The National Maritime Museum in Cornwall noted that "the boats used on the Nordkapp expedition pioneered a number of features that, although commonplace now, were unique to the Nordkapp design including: